nf-core/eager/docs/usage.md

 factors present or absent. nf-core/eager offers some basic statistics (percent and and depth coverage) of these via Bedtools.
 We will therefore turn on this module and specify the GFF file we downloaded alongside our reference fasta.
-Note that this GFF file has a _lot_ of redundant data, so often a custom BED file with just genees of interest is recommended.
+Note that this GFF file has a _lot_ of redundant data, so often a custom BED file with just genes of interest is recommended.
 Furthermore

 ```bash
 nextflow run nf-core/eager \